Things to Consider When You Want to Design a Locker

 - Budget.
 Determine the number of lockers and what materials and hardware needed.
 All of these things should be included in the project budget, which will need to be reviewed accordingly..

 - Lighting.
 Does your design configuration call for lighting?
 Consider how the lighting in the locker room design will be set up to figure out what features your locker design will highlight.
 For instance, if you design a locker with seating, consider incorporating small lighting above the seating area.
+You can also look for backlit directional signs and inspirational quotes, which you can put on locker room walls, especially if the room is for gym use or for a sports team.
+You can online search for red or green neon signs and use them as an aesthetic element in a locker room.

 - Water exposure.
 It is essential to understand that the presence of elements like water-particularly chlorinated water- makes a huge difference in how your locker design’s lifecycle.
 Certain materials fare better in wet environments than others, so be mindful of it when designing your locker.